Chemistry2i/agribuddy-uganda/README.md

 - Powered by React and Vite
 - Styled with Bootstrap CSS

-Built by concept crashers thank you
+Built by Concept Crashers Thank you